saularjm/readme-generator/README.md

 ## Description

-- This project creates README.md files based on user info from the command line
+- This project creates README files based on user info from the command line

 ## Installation